 • Fine-tuning the film’s rhythm and dramatic structure.

 Targets and tutors

 Over the course of six days of intensive tutoring and coaching, the IDFAcademy Summer School works to inspire participants and ensure either that they have a stronger project to launch onto the international market or a clearer vision about how to finish the editing of their films.
 To facilitate this, IDFAcademy Summer School participants are coached by leading international documentary experts.
-In previous years film professionals such as Victor Kossakovsky (director, Russia), Gianfranco Rosi (Director, Italy), Kate Townsend (executive producer BBC Storyville, UK), and Jesper Osmund (editor, Denmark)
+In previous years film professionals such as Alan Berliner (director, USA), Victor Kossakovsky (director, Russia), Gianfranco Rosi (director, Italy) and Jesper Osmund (editor, Denmark)

 were tutors at the Summer School.

 Several Summer School projects went on to succes at IDFA and beyond.
-For instance, Red Wedding
+For instance, multi-award winning Tea Time

 (Lida Chan & Guillaume Suon, Cambodia, 2012) won the NTR IDFA Award for Best Mid-Length Documentary at IDFA 2012, and 5 Broken Cameras

 (Emad Burnat & Guy Davidi, Palestine/Israel/France/the Netherlands 2011) won the IDFA Audience Award in 2011 and was nominated for an Oscar for Best Documentary in 2013.